-If you’re looking for a new betting option and fancy your chances on the horses, pick a meeting and give placepots a try.
+If you’re looking for a new betting option and fancy your chances on the horses, pick a meeting and give placepots a try at Ladbrokes today!
 It can be tricky to land yourself a winning 'placepot' bet, but when you do, it’ll bring you a sizable return.

 The fifth and final round of the RBS Six Nations 2017 kicks off this weekend - Saturday, 18 March - with England leading the pack.
 For them, it's abou ...
 Read More

 The line-up for the 2016/17 Champions League quarter-finals will be completed this week as the final set of the round of 16 second legs take place.
 So ...
 Read More